sophiexingsu/sophiexingsu.github.io/_pages/about.md

 Curious about my academic journey or what's cooking in my mind?
 Here's my [CV](/files/Sophie_Su_CV.pdf) and [blog](/year-archive/)  for more!

 ## News & Highlights
-- **December 2023:** I received a research grant for my action project from the The Department of Psychological & Brain Sciences at WasU.
+- **December 2023:** I received a research grant for my action project from The Department of Psychological & Brain Sciences at WashU.
 - **August 2023:** Celebrating the successful defense of my Master's thesis!
 - **May 2022:** Honored to receive the Graduate Conference Award at the Psychonomic Conference for my project "Predictive Looking and Predictive Looking Error in Everyday Activities."
 - **August 2021:**Started my PhD journey, collaborating with [Dr. Jeff Zacks](https://dcl.wustl.edu/people/jzacks/).